top of page

 What is a Boardroom Auction?

-How is a Boardroom Auction similar to a regular Auction?
+How is a Boardroom Auction Similar to an Open Auction?

-Boardroom Auctions are very similar to the more common auctions.
+Boardroom Auctions are very similar to the more common open auctions.
 It is conducted by an auctioneer, and interested buyers are invited to participate in the bidding, at a set date, time and location.
 The rules are similar.
-Properties bought at the boardroom auction are unconditional.
+Properties bought at the boardroom auctions are unconditional.
 Offers subject to finance, building and pests, etc, will not be accepted.
-Thus, you need to be very prepared and be up-to-date with your due diligence.
-If you has not already done your due diligence, you do not usually have much time to do any due diligence, when you sales agent informs you of the auction.
-A typical person takes about 2 weeks to do a proper due diligence on a property, while buyers are usually notified on boardroom auctions 24 to 72 hours in advance.
+Thus, you need to be prepared and be up-to-date with your due diligence.
+When you receive this call, and if you have not already done your due diligence, it might be too late and you do not have much time to do any due diligence.
+A typical person takes about 2 weeks to do a proper due diligence on a property, while real estate agents typically give buyers 24 to 72 hours notice of a boardroom auctions.

-As part of our property buying service offerings, our auction bidding service prepares our clients for auctions, and manage the due diligence, helping our clients determine the best price and what the various price points should be.
-We will also investigate and advice what the other bidders could be offering.
-Taping into our 20+ years of property investment and buying experience, we will be able to give you a good indication of price points, the good and bad, within 24 hours, giving you confidence to proceed or pull away from the Boardroom auction.
+At Concierge Buyers Advocates our auction bidding service prepares our clients for boardroom auctions, and assist the clients with the due diligence, helping our clients check the property, appraise the property for a reasonable price and what the various price points should be.
+We will also investigate and advise what the other bidders could be offering.
+Taping into our 20+ years of property investment and buying experience, we will be able to give buyers a good indication of price points, the good and bad, within 24 hours, giving you the confidence to proceed or walk away from the Boardroom auction.
 We can also represent you, to shield you from the stress and tension from the boardroom auction.
-Boardroom auctions can be easily 3-5 times more intense than open auctions.
+To most people, boardroom auctions are easily 3-5 times more intense than open auctions.

-How is a Boardroom Auction different from a regular Auction?
+How is a Boardroom Auction Different from an Open Auction?

-Whilst boardroom auctions are similar to regular auctions, there are significant differences that makes them interesting.
-The intensity, outcome, duration, etc, varies as a direct result of the number of participants and the decisions each party makes during the boardroom auction.
+Whilst boardroom auctions are similar to regular auctions, there are significant differences that makes them difficult to manage properly.
+The intensity, outcome, duration, etc, varies depending on the number of participants and the decisions each party makes during the boardroom auction.

-1. Boardroom Auctions do not have a scheduled auction date, unlike a typical auction.
-Boardroom auctions, are triggered when the vendor or sales agent receives an acceptable offer, and they wanted to see who else is interested; or it could be forced upon by Buyers Advocates.
+1. Boardroom Auctions do not have a predetermined auction date, unlike a typical auction.
+In Melbourne, the date and time for boardroom auctions are usually determined in the last minute, and are triggered when the vendor or sales agent receives an acceptable offer, and they wanted to see who else is interested; or it could be forced upon by Buyers Advocates.
 As such, there is no way to pre-determine an auction date.

 2. Boardroom Auctions have little notice.
 Because of the unknown auction date, there is very little an interested buyer can do, to foresee when the auction will be held.
 The real estate agents will usually inform buyers whom they think might be interested, notifying them of the boardroom auction date and time.
 This notice period can vary from between 24 to 48 or more hours, depending on a few factors.

-3. Buyers will definitely miss out if they had not indicated their interests.
-Hey.. because the agents have to individually inform the buyers, if the agents do not know you are interested, how would they know they have to inform you?
+3. Buyers will miss out if they had not indicated their interest to the agent.
+This is because, the agents have to individually inform the buyers, if the agents do not know you are interested, how would they know they must inform you?
 This is obvious.
-Hesitant or unconfident buyers will almost always miss out on good properties they want.
+Hesitant buyers will almost always miss out on good properties they want.

 5. It is usually held in a smaller environment, usually at the real estate agencies' boardroom.
 Thus the name "Boardroom Auction".
 Or indoors, at the site of the property.